dmarcelinobr/SciencesPo/README.md

 ```

 ## Helping Out
-*SciencesPo* is intended to be a useful project for the social and political scientists community.
+**SciencesPo** is intended to be a useful project for the social  sciences community.
 Contributions are welcomed.

 ## Usage

-For a brief introcution to _SciencesPo_ functionality, run:
+For a brief introduction to *SciencesPo* functionality, run:

 ```
 demo(SciencesPo)